lucaapp/security-concept/content/intro/intro.md

 ## Contributors

 This document is owned by culture4life GmbH, which is also responsible for the development of _luca_.
-It is continuously developed and reviewed in cooperation with security experts and partners such as neXenio GmbH and Frauenhofer AISEC.
+It is continuously developed and reviewed in cooperation with security experts and partners such as neXenio GmbH and Fraunhofer AISEC.

 ## Guarantees Provided by _luca_